Guide

 A guide to writing NHS award entries

-Use our step-by-step guide to support you in crafting compelling award entries which maximise your chances of success.
+Use our step-by-step guide to support you in crafting and presenting compelling award entries which maximise your chances of success.

-This guide will support anyone involved in selecting, writing and submitting award entries.
-It will help you to think about:
+This guide will support anyone involved in selecting, writing, submitting or presenting award entries.
+It offers guidance and top tips around:

-• whether you’ve considered the ‘what, when, why and who’ underpinning your entry
+• the ‘what, when, why and who’ underpinning your entry

-• areas to consider when putting together an award entry
+• key areas to consider when putting together an entry

 • Any awards entries you produce should fit within the context of your organisational strategy.